 - Permission for the use of black powder must be granted by the Midwest Horse Fair prior to the event.
 Permits and fees may be required by the Town of Madison.
 For the safety of horses stabled in the pavilions, shooting demonstrations are not allowed in the Pavilion One or Pavilion Two arenas.

 - Participants are responsible for the care of their equine, and equines are expected to arrive and be kept in show condition (i.e. bathed, brushed, and clipped per breed standards).

 - Horses should be of a healthy body condition.
 All horses are subject to veterinary inspection and evaluation.
 At the discretion of the Midwest Horse Fair, a horse deemed unfit or unhealthy may be prohibited from participating.

 - Notes about the equine and owner’s contact information should be indicated on the stall card.

 - Veterinarians are onsite all weekend and should be contacted if any equine requires attention.

 - Participants should not care for anyone else’s equine without the owner’s permission.
 To insure the health of your horse and other participants' horses, it is recommended that you are in contact with your veterinarian prior to your trip to the Midwest Horse Fair.
 Participants will be required to complete a Horse Health Questionnaire upon arrival.

 - For the safety of all participants and clinicians, participants must abide by the instructions given by gate attendants and only enter arenas when and where directed.

 - All participants, especially those under the age of 18, are strongly encouraged to wear a helmet while mounted or driving on the show grounds.

-- Owners are encouraged to hang halter and lead line on stall for easy access in case of an emergency.
+- Owners are encouraged to hang halter and lead line on the outside of their stall for easy access in case of an emergency.